Phil Hubbard: Coaching career

 After first serving as an NBA scout after his playing career ended, Hubbard became an assistant coach in the NBA.
-From 1997–2009 Hubbard was an assistant coach with the Atlanta Hawks (1997–2000), Golden State Warriors (2000–2003) and Washington Wizards (2003–2009).
+From 1997 to 2009 Hubbard was an assistant coach with the Atlanta Hawks (1997–2000), Golden State Warriors (2000–2003) and Washington Wizards (2003–2009).

-From 2011–2014, Hubbard coached in the NBA G League as an assistant coach with the Los Angeles D-Fenders and Santa Cruz Warriors and before becoming Head Coach of the Los Angeles D-Fenders/South Bay Lakers in 2014–2015.
+From 2011 to 2014, Hubbard coached in the NBA G League as an assistant coach with the Los Angeles D-Fenders and Santa Cruz Warriors and before becoming Head Coach of the Los Angeles D-Fenders/South Bay Lakers in 2014–2015.

 In 2015, Hubbard was hired as an assistant coach for Jeonju KCC Egis in the Korean Basketball League in South Korea.

 Personal

-Hubbard graduated in 1979 from Michigan with a degree in Education.
+Hubbard graduated in 1979 from Michigan with a degree in education.

 Hubbard's son, Maurice, played college basketball for Ball State and USC Aiken and played high school basketball at Westfield High School in Chantilly, Virginia, a suburb of Washington, D.C.

 Hubbard's daughter, Whitney, is a graduate of Hampton University and played high school volleyball also for Westfield High School.